 Because men have no one to turn to when they are scared or have doubts, they often hire executive coaches in order to open up and be vulnerable.
 At one leadership consulting firm, a senior officer at a reputable organization hired an executive coach because, as he put it, “I just need to have a real conversation with someone which won’t involve going to the bar with my other guy friends to drink, watch sports and bash my partner.”
 The executive was dealing with a political battle with another C-level executive, a new baby at home and a dying father.
 As is true for so many men, this executive didn’t feel he could be vulnerable and share these issues with his partner or his male friends.
 The shame he might feel for not being a “real man” and handling these issues on his own prevented him from opening up emotionally to the people in his life.

-In Brené Brown’s Netflix special, “The Call to Courage,” she discusses how men resist being vulnerable, because they equate vulnerability with weakness which they fear more than anything else.
+In Brené Brown’s Netflix special, “The Call to Courage,” she discusses how older and young men resist being vulnerable, because they equate vulnerability with weakness which they fear more than anything else.
 In Brown’s book Daring Greatly, she defines vulnerability as “uncertainty, risk and emotional exposure.”
 Vulnerability is also, according to Brown, “the birthplace of love, belonging, joy, courage, empathy and creativity.”

 It takes real courage to step into the Arena and expose those places inside ourselves where we’re terrified of what people might see or think about us.
 It takes courage not to know the outcome and to step into the arena anyway; to be vulnerable and risk being rejected.
 But if men don’t overcome their fear of what other people might think, if they don’t silence that little voice in their heads that keeps telling them “You’re not a real man,” men will have little chance of deeply connecting with the people in their lives, or feeling that they are truly loved and belong.

 Now is such an important time for men to explore what it means to be a man and be “in the arena.”
-The invitation is for men to step into the Arena and seize this opportunity to redefine masculinity and what it means to be a man.
+The invitation is for men to step into the Arena and seize this opportunity to redefine masculinity, challenge rigid gender expectations, and what it means to be a man.
 One of the great gifts that men have to give the world is their ability to care for and protect those around them, but men won’t be able to protect and take care of those they love if they continue to hide behind a façade and not share the whole of who they are.